karcio/DayNightTariffCalculator/README.md

 ### Example of calculate hours

-day tariff has 15h so mine calculation:
+day tariff has 15h so my calculation:
 - dayHours      = (15h * 100) / 24 = 0.625

+night tariff has 9h so my calculation:
 - nightHours    = ( 9h * 100) / 24 = 0.375